-This conference explores distraction and all its meanings and implications.
+In 2018, our Birkbeck Institutes Graduate Conference explored distraction and all its meanings and implications.
 Distraction is commonly thought of as a growing concern or even a sickness of modern society and digital culture.
 From mindless scrolling to heavy consumerism, the pursuit for entertainment and satisfaction is insatiable, leaving us vulnerable to ruling corporations.
-Does our lack of control transform us into a conformed mass that is susceptible to tabloid media and the rise of populism?
+We asked: does our lack of control transform us into a conformed mass that is susceptible to tabloid media and the rise of populism?
 On the other hand, distraction is not necessarily steeped in negativity.
 In fact, it has had a long and fascinating history.
 Its German equivalent, ‘Zerstreuung’, comes from the idea of dispersion.
 At the start of the twentieth-century, Walter Benjamin defined the term as ‘floating attention’, where experience is caused by chance rather than concentration.
 Does lack of focus in fact allow a sense of freedom and inspiration?

-Age of Distraction is a chance for an enriching discussion between MA, PhD students and early career researchers from all disciplines.
+Are We Living in an Age of Distraction? was an enriching discussion between MA, PhD students and early career researchers from all disciplines.

 - History of distraction